welbornprod/pyvalbot/README.md

 Requirements:
 -------------

+**python-pypy.sandbox** or **python-pypy.translator.sandbox** package
+found in debian/ubuntu distros. this package provides the prebuilt pypy-sandbox executable which is used to by pyval to run code safely.
-python-pypy.sandbox or python-pypy.translator.sandbox package found in debian/ubuntu distros. (looks for pypy-sandbox in /usr/bin)
+pyval looks for pypy-sandbox in /usr/bin.

-pastebinit package found in debian/ubuntu distros. (cmd-line utility to pastebin content when the output limit for chat is exceeded)
+**pastebinit** package found in debian/ubuntu distros. cmd-line utility to pastebin content when the output limit for chat is exceeded as of right now, paste.pound-python.org is used. pyval looks for pastebinit in /usr/bin.

-Twisted python package.
+**Twisted** python module.

-Python 2.7
+(twisted.internet is used for the irc bot)

+**Python 2.7**

 Notes: